MicrosoftDocs/win32/desktop-src/TaskSchd/taskschedulerschema-privilegetype-simpletype.md

 ---
 title: privilegeType Simple Type
 description: Privileges determine the type of system operations that a user account can perform.
 An administrator assigns privileges to user and group accounts.
-Each user's privileges include those granted to the user and to the groups to which the user belongs. ms.assetid: '813b0886-ca76-4523-a1e6-42ca656851a7'
+Each users privileges include those granted to the user and to the groups to which the user belongs. ms.assetid: 813b0886-ca76-4523-a1e6-42ca656851a7
+keywords:
-keywords: ["privilegeType simple type Task Scheduler"]
+- privilegeType simple type Task Scheduler
 topic_type:
 - apiref
 api_name:
 - privilegeType
 api_type:
 - Schema
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # privilegeType Simple Type